ZerdBG3/RAW/Features.md

 * **Druid:**
   - Level 2: Wild Shape allows for spells that require reactivation to be usable (eg.: Heat Metal, Moonbeam, Call Lightning)
   - Level 2 (Circle of the Land): Natural Recovery is only usable during a Short Rest
+* **Fighter:**
+  - Level 3 (Battle Master): Feinting Attack (Maneuver) fixed to cost a bonus action and a superiority die regardless if the attack hits or misses
 * **Ranger:**
   - Level 1: Hunter's Mark counts as a separate damage entry and can critically strike
 * **Rogue:**